gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 We compare these values against the corresponding values from other models.
 For CV, AIC, AICc, and BIC measures, we want to find the model with the lowest value; for
 Adjusted R^2, we seek the model with the highest value.
+#### Adjusted R^2
+Computer output for a regression will always give the R^2 value.
+However, it is not a good measure of the predictive ability of a model.
+It measures how well the model fits the historical data, but not how well the model will forecast future data.

+In addition, R^2 does not allow for "degrees of freedom".
+Adding any variable tends to increase the value of R^2, even if that variable is irrelevant.
+For these reasons, forecasters should not use R^2 to determine whether a model will give good predictors, as it will lead to overfitting.

+An equivalent idea is to select the model which gives the minimum sum of squared errors (SSE).
+Minimizing the SSE is equivalent to maximizing R^2 and will always choose the model with the most variables and so is not a valid way of selecting predictors.

+An altervative which is designed to overcome these problems is the adjusted R^2 or R-bar-squared.
+Using this measure, the best model will be the one with the largest value of R-bar-squared.
+Maximizing the R-bar-squared is equivalent to minimizing the standard error.